 The JobKeeper Payment scheme aims to support businesses and not-for-profits that have been significantly impacted by the COVID-19 crisis.

-The following employers are eligible for JobKeeper:
+As of 28 September 2020, the following employers are eligible for JobKeeper:

 Some businesses are not eligible for JobKeeper.
 These are:

 - Any banking institution that was subject to the Major Banking Levy Act 2017

 - Government agencies, local government bodies or entities wholly owned by entities of those types

 - Companies which have had liquidators or provisional liquidators appointed.

 Once an employer has registered for JobKeeper, they must pass on the payment to all eligible workers.

 To receive JobKeeper payment after 28 September 2020, you must be: